somla/green_bash/README.md

 ![ps1_git](doc/ps1_git.png)

-PS1 shows the git project, and the git project
+PS1 shows the git project, and the git branch